-- a A matter personal to a member of staff that is being considered by a meeting of council is subject to standing order 11 above. - b Subject to the council's policy regarding absences from work, the council's most senior member of staff shall notify the chairman of the of absence occasioned by illness or other reason and that person shall report such absence to the Chairman at its next meeting. - c The Council shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Clerk.
-The reviews and appraisal shall be reported in writing and is subject to approval by resolution by Council. - d Subject to the council's policy regarding the handling of grievance matters, the council's most senior employee (or other employees) shall contact the Chairman of the Council in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Council. - e Subject to the council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Clerk it shall be put to the Council at the next full Council meeting. - f Any persons responsible for all or part of the management of staff shall treat the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters as confidential and secure. - g The council shall keep all written records relating to employees secure.
-All paper records shall be secured and locked and electronic records shall be password protected and encrypted. - h Only persons with line management responsibilities shall have access to staff records referred to in standing orders 19(f) and (g) above if so justified. - i Access and means of access by keys and/or computer passwords to records of employment referred to in standing orders 19(f) and (g) above shall be provided only to the Chairman, Vice Chairman, and Clerk
+- a A matter personal to a member of staff that is being considered by a meeting of the council is subject to standing order 11 above. - b Subject to the council's policy regarding absences from work, the council's most senior member of staff shall notify the chairman or, if he is not available, the vice-chairman of absence occasioned by illness or other reason and that person shall report such absence to its next meeting. - c The chairman of the council or, in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Clerk.
+The reviews and appraisal shall be reported in writing and is subject to approval by resolution of the Council - d Subject to the council's policy regarding the handling of grievance matters, the council's clerk shall contact the chairman or, in his absence, the vice-chairman in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the council. - e Subject to the council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Clerk relates to the chairman or vice-chairman of the council this shall be communicated to another member of the council which shall be reported back and progressed by resolution of the council - f Any persons responsible for all or part of the management of staff shall treat the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters as confidential and secure. - g The council shall keep all written records relating to employees secure.
+All paper records shall be secured and locked and electronic records shall be password protected and encrypted. - h Only persons with access to staff records referred to in standing orders 19(f) and (g) above if so justified shall be the chairman and clerk

+I Access and means of access by keys and/or computer passwords to records of employment referred to in standing orders 19(f) and (g) above shall be provided only to the chairman of the council and clerk

-20. Requests for information
+20 Requests for information

-- a Requests for information held by the council shall be handled in accordance with the council's policy in respect of handling requests under the Freedom of Information Act 2000 and the Data Protection Act 1998. - b Correspondence from, and notices served by, the Information Commissioner shall be referred by the Proper Officer to the chairman of the Council.
-The Council shall have the power to do anything to facilitate compliance with the Freedom of Information Act 2000.
+- a Requests for information held by the Council shall be handled in accordance with the council's policy in respect of handling requests under the Freedom of Information Act 2000 and the Data Protection Act 2018 - b Correspondence from, and notices served by, the Information Commissioner shall be referred by the Proper Officer to the chairman of the council and the full council.
+The chairman and full council shall have the power to take action to facilitate compliance with the Freedom of Information Act 2000 a Requests from the press or other media for an oral or written comment or statement from the council, its councillors or staff shall be handled in accordance with the council's policy in respect of dealing with the press and/or other media.

-21. Relations with the press/media
+21 Relations with the press/media